 Even the most articulate speakers mispronounce a word on occasion.
 If you are the target of snickering from pronunciation fails, well, join the club.
 And then fuhgeddaboudit.

 Language is tricksy, precious.
-If you commonly mispronounce one of these words, it is likely because you’ve heard it mispronounced or because in reading a word your eyes skip over a letter.
-For this post I polled social media followers for input on the list of pronunciation fails nearest and dearest to their sanity.
+If you commonly mispronounce any of these words, it is likely because you’ve heard it mispronounced or because in reading a word your eyes skip over a letter.
+For this post I polled social media followers for input.
 Even though many of these are on other lists of commonly mispronounced words, they are still being mispronounced.
 And some words are fairly new to our language, which can easily harbor a bit of confusion.

 20 Cringeworthy Pronunciation Fails